w3f/Grants-Program/applications/TREX_Network.md

 ## Development Roadmap :nut_and_bolt:

 In the current stage, our first milestone is to deliver an early demonstration using confidential computing hardware for decentralized timed-release encryption.
-The first demo will be developed on Integritee Network to demonstrate the function of dTRE on off-chain workers in TEE (TOCW)s.
+We will develop our first demo as a side-chain in a decentralized network that supports off-chain workers in TEEs.
 We request a level-1 grant for the early demonstration and will work on the next level in the following application.
 We have accumulated solid experience in development with the Substrate framework, so we believe that we can implement our network at a fast pace.

 At the next level, our second milestone is integrating the TOCW with our network under our particular consensus and mechanism.
+We will also implement key splitting as a third milestone to enhance the security and reliability of our system at the next level.
-Finally, our third milestone is the implementation of XCMP for cross-chain applications.
+Finally, our fourth milestone is the implementation of XCMP for cross-chain applications.

-### Milestone 1 — Implement TREX network as a side-chain of Integritee Network
+### Milestone 1 — Implement TREX network as a side-chain

 - **Estimated duration:** 1 month
 - **FTE:**  2